-In M-compatible mode, do not import or export data between instances with different lower\case\table\names parameter settings.
+In M-compatible mode, do not import or export data between databases with different lower\case\table\names parameter settings.
 Otherwise, data may be lost.

 - Do not modify any exported file.
 Otherwise, restoration may fail. - To ensure the data consistency and integrity, gs\dumpall sets a share lock for a table to be dumped.
 If a share lock has been set for the table in other transactions, gs\dumpall locks the table after it is released.
 If the table cannot be locked within the specified time, the dump fails.
 You can customize the timeout interval to wait for lock release by specifying the --lock-waittimeout parameter. - During an export, gs\dumpall reads all tables in a database.
-Therefore, you need to connect to the database as a database administrator to export a complete file.
-When you use gsql to execute SQL scripts, administrator permissions are also required to add users and user groups, and create databases.
+Therefore, you need to connect to the database as a database cluster administrator to export

+- a complete file.
+When you use gsql to execute scripts, administrator permissions are also required to add users and user groups, and create databases.
 Before importing a backup, you need to verify the security to prevent administrator permissions from being exploited. - If you use gs\dumpall to export all database objects and want to import them to a new instance environment, ensure that the names and permissions of the users used for the export and import are the same.
-Otherwise, an error message will be displayed, indicating that the names are inconsistent or the permissions are insufficient. - When files exported using gs\dumpall are imported to a new instance, the connected database must be the default database.
-Otherwise, syntax incompatibility may occur, resulting in import errors.

-- Only one M-compatible database can be created globally.
-If an M-compatible database is exported, ensure that no other M-compatible database exists in the target instance environment. - For scheduled tasks, this tool can export only scheduled tasks created using CREATE EVENT or non-periodic scheduled tasks created using advanced packages from a B-compatible database. - gs\dumpall does not export user-defined tokenweight dictionaries.
-You can manually create the corresponding tokenweight dictionary according to the dictionary information displayed in the error message "WARNING: dictionary xx cannot be automatically exported, please create it manually." - If the exported database contains PDBs, gs\dumpall does not export the template PDB and the created PDBs. - When gs\dump is used, the IMCV metadata (gs\imcv system catalog) created in the HTAP table is not dumped. - If transcoding is required for the specified dump encoding and data in the table contains invalid characters, the error message "invalid byte sequence" will be displayed during export.
+Otherwise, an error message will be displayed, indicating that the names are inconsistent or the permissions are insufficient. - For scheduled tasks, this tool can export only scheduled tasks created using CREATE EVENT or non-periodic scheduled tasks created using advanced packages from a MySQL-compatible database. - gs\dumpall does not export user-defined tokenweight dictionaries.
+You can manually create the corresponding tokenweight dictionary according to the dictionary information displayed in the error message "WARNING: dictionary xx cannot be automatically exported, please create it manually." - Only one M-compatible database can be created globally.
+If an M-compatible database is exported, ensure that no other M-compatible database exists in the target instance environment. - If transcoding is required for the specified dump encoding and data in the table contains invalid characters, the error message "invalid byte sequence" will be displayed during export.
 You are advised to specify the -s parameter when using gs\dump to export only definitions and execute COPY with the encoding fault tolerance option separately to export and import data. - The current design of gs\dumpall is incompatible with separation of duties.
 In separation of duties, gs\dumpall can be used only by the initial user.
 The file to be imported must also be executed by the initial user.